Skip to main content

 Cases Involving Minors

 When a child is injured in a car accident, NC courts pay close attention to how the settlement funds will be managed until the child reaches adulthood.
 A structured settlement that holds the funds in an annuity and begins making payments when the child turns 18 (or at specified ages like 21, 25, or 30) prevents the funds from being spent before the child can benefit from them.
 Courts often prefer or require structured settlements for minors.
+See how NC handles minor child settlement approval for the court process involved.

 Protecting Against Financial Mismanagement